inomad07/snake-game/README.md

-Snake Game app was created via Vite.
+Snake Game app was bootstrapped with Vite.

 ## Available Scripts